 Explore the countryside and meet the Tharu people

-Besides the national park there’s also a beautiful countryside to explore and friendly local people to meet.
-Customs and traditions differ from one part of Nepal to another.
+Bardia National Park is surrounded by beautiful countryside where you can meet friendly local people.
 Bardiya is mainly inhabited by the indigenous Danguara Tharu people.
 They have their own language, customs and traditions.

 Wander around on the countryside and soak in the peace and serenity.
 We are more than happy to join you, but if you prefer to explore this beautiful area on your own, we can provide maps and directions.
-Many different short and longer walking and bicycle trails will lead you through small villages, rice fields and along the river.
+Short and longer walking and bicycle trails will lead you through small villages, rice fields and along the river.
 You can relax in the shade of the trees in the villages.
-Renting a bicycle or a motorbike gives you the opportunity to go slightly further afield, where fewer tourists visit.

 Duration: 2 hours – full day

-You can make a motor tour sitting on the backside of the motor together with your guide or you can rent a motorbike.
+During a motor tour you can sit on the backside of the motor together with your guide or you drive the motorbike by yourself.
 A jeep tour is very suitable for more than two persons.

 Duration: 3 – 5 hours

 By jeep, motorbike or bicycle you can make a tour on the countryside and visit small villages like Dalla and Kailashi, rich in Tharu culture.
-You can enjoy a nice Tharu lunch at a local home and go for a jungle walk in the community forest with good chances to spot rhinos and birds.
-This forest is an important corridor for animals traveling between Bardia National Park and Katarniaghat Wildlife sanctuary in India.
-The WWF is working together here with the inhabitants of the village to conserve this area.
-Inside the forest is also a treehouse where you can spend the night.
-See also our Bardia National Park activities ‘Sleeping in a treehouse’
+The locals are happy to welcome you and you will learn more about their daily life.
+Enjoy a delicious Tharu lunch at a local home and go for a jungle walk in the community forest with good chances to spot rhinos and birds.

 Duration: 1 – 2 hours